projectestac/jclic-repo/README.md

 gulp
 ```

-This will generate the needed files into the `dist` folder.
+This will generate the final files, ready for production, into the `dist` folder.

 You must set-up a JClic projects repository tree in `root/projects`.
 There is a demo tree on
 the [samples](https://github.com/projectestac/jclic-repo/tree/samples) branch.
 Please checkout this
-branch on another directory and symlink `root/projects` to its `projects` folder.
+branch on another directory and symlink `root/projects` to it.

 To test the module and see the demo in your browser, just launch the test server running: